vmware-tanzu/community-edition/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: Documentation issue or suggestion
+name: Docs Request
-about: Use this for anything documentation related
+about: File a request for incorrect or suggested docs.
-title: "[DOCS] <add descriptive title here>"
+title: ''
-labels: kind/docs
+labels: kind/docs, triage/needs-triage
 assignees: ''

 ---